 Nevertheless the Apple image collection beat goes on with annual mapping sweeps, all for Look Around, now also for AR walking guidance.
 The 2020 run mapped extensions for Hiroshima, Sendai, Takamatsu and Fukuoka cities, the 2021 run mapped the just released exertions for Sapporo, Niigata, Shizuoka and Akashi cities.
 The 2022 run is the most extensive yet, half refresh of 2019 mapped areas and half new with Okayama, Kita-Kyushu and Kumamoto cities being mapped for the very first time.
 Unlike the early runs, the later mapping runs are covering entire listed cites instead of limited central areas.

-By the end of this year Apple will have completely mapped 4 prefectures: Tokyo, Chiba, Shizuoka, Kyoto.
-It’s really weird that huge swathes of rural Shizuoka are being mapped ahead of centrally population areas like greater Nagoya, believe me I lived in Shizuoka for 10 years and cycled everywhere except Gotemba, lots of green mountains and little else.
-Whatever the reasons we have 4 prefectures in 4 years…1 prefecture a year with 43 prefectures to go.
-That means Japan will be completed mapped and ready for new map in 2065.
+By the end of 2022 Apple will have completely mapped 5 prefectures: Osaka, Chiba, Shizuoka, Kyoto, Kanagawa, and Tokyo Metropolis.
+It’s very odd that Apple is mapping huge swathes of rural Shizuoka ahead of important population areas like greater Nagoya.
+I lived in the central Shizuoka region for 10 years and cycled everywhere.
+The Shizuoka mapping priority to cover so much rural area doesn’t make sense.
+Whatever the reasons, we have 6 prefectures in 4 years…1.5 prefectures a year with 41 prefectures to go.
+That means Japan will be completed mapped and ready for new map in 2049.

-In other words, unless things change in a big way, Japan will remain the Apple Maps outliner it is now and new map will remain elusive as the Sea of Japan.
+In other words, unless things change in a big way, Japan will remain the Apple Maps outliner it is now and new map will remain elusive as Apple’s map label for the Sea of Japan.

 Reviewing Apple Maps is impossible because it’s not the same product everywhere.
 The iOS 15 Apple Maps users get in California is completely different from the Apple Maps users get in Japan.
 The vast collection of services under the Maps umbrella is such that a comprehensive overview would require separate reviews of each category and country: (1) Basic Directions: driving, transit, bike, walking, (2) Search: pre-canned Nearby, Point of Interest, etc., (3) Two different versions of Look Around, (4) Guides, (5) Last but not least: cartography design and map data quality.